10. SYMDIFF

 In the expression a + b * c, the multiplication will be performed before the addition.
 In order to override this precedence, parenthesis may be used.
 For example, in (a + b) * c, the addition operation is performed before the multiplication.

 The logical operators are based on non zero values being true and zero values being false.
-The test operators are evaluate the numerical values and result in 0 for false and 1 for true.
+The test operators evaluate the numerical values and result in 0 for false and 1 for true.

 It is important to note since values are based on double precision arithmetic, testing for equality with values other than 0.0 may yield unexpected results.